ghc-proposals/ghc-proposals/README.rst

    Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.
+Those mentioned in the proposal as likely implementers should now open a ticekt in `GHC’s issue tracker
+   <https://gitlab.haskell.org/ghc/ghc/-/issues/new>`_, and update the proposal’s
+   metadata to point to that ticket.

    `≡ List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals>`_ •
    `≡ List of proposals being revised <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`_ •